• azerbaijan.travel

 Profile of the tourist

-South Korean tourists primarily belong to the 25-45 age group (working professionals) and the 60+ senior segment.
-Family travellers, honeymooners, and independent travellers (FITs) are also growing segments.
+South Korean tourists primarily belong to the 25-45 age group (working professionals, Millennials and Gen Z) and the 60+ senior segment.
+Family travelers, honeymooners, and independent travelers are also growing segments.

 Holiday types